debops/debops/docs/ansible/roles/debops_legacy/man_description.rst

 .. code-block:: console

-   debops service/debops_legacy -l <host> --diff --check
+   debops run service/debops_legacy -l <host> --diff --check

 Any changes that the role will create on the hosts can be overridden via the Ansible inventory if needed.